KWT Unveiled: Streamlining CLI Workflows with Modern Dev Practices (Part 1)

 Delivery: CircleCI

-CircleCI (config) runs tests for each commit, and runs the GoReleaser routine only for tags.
+CircleCI (config) runs tests for each commit and executes the GoReleaser routine only for tags.
 CircleCI